pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 #####<function>pycom.rgbled(color)</function>

 Set the colour of the RGB LED.
-The color is specified as 24 bit value representing red, green and blue, where the red colour is represented by the 8 most significant bits.
-For instance, passing the value ``0x00FF00`` will light up the LED in a very bright green.
+The colour is specified as 24 bit value representing red, green and blue, where the red colour is represented by the 8 most significant bits.
+For instance, passing the value `0x00FF00` will light up the LED in a very bright green.

 #####<function>pycom.nvs_set(key, value)</function>